 How Can Acupuncture in Oakville Help?

 The sinus tarsi is a deep structure of the ankle.
 Our acupuncturist says it’s not directly accessible to the hands of a practitioner.
 This is where acupuncture can be so valuable!
 There is an acupuncture point that can be inserted right into the ankle joint and affect the deep ligaments of the ankle.

 Inserting a needle into the joint can help flush out the inflammation and decrease the persistent swelling that is often present in individuals with this condition.
 The needling techniques also help to draw blood flow to the injured area and promotes healing.
 This is particularly helpful for individuals who chronically injure their ankles.
 The healing response dampens over time, so inserting a needle into this area can make sure the body doesn’t forget about the injury and keeps trying to heal it!

 Treating the surrounding muscles is also beneficial when dealing with sinus tarsi syndrome.
 The muscles on the outside of the lower leg can become strained after an ankle sprain.
 Painless acupuncture points in the outside of the leg can help stimulate these muscles and speed up the healing process.
 Additionally, treating the calf muscles with acupuncture helps to stimulate the same nerves that innervate the ankle joint, and this can help to decrease pain and recovery time!
+If you are suffering from knee pain due to compensation from your ankle injury try acupuncture!
 Most of our sinus tarsi patients have had chronic ankle sprains and were improper footwear.
 Oakville orthotics at our clinic can help with ankle biomechanics and choosing a shoe that is supportive will improve overall foot pronation.